JiggityMaggotKetamynes/Chips/ScriptYC.md

 D:
 - FOREX markets trade 6.6 Trillion in volume daily/ w current protocols and inefficiences.

-C: Using our native Chip coin as the unit of account and denomination of options spread, creating a market patheway for better price discovery throgh seamless commodity pairing.
+C: Use our native Chip coin as the unit of account and denomination of options spread, creating a market patheway for better price discovery throgh seamless commodity pairing.